 There are three detailed accounts of the snowshoe party:

 a synopsis of the journal of Wm.
 H. Eddyin notes he provided to J.H.
 Merryman for the article

 Of a Company of Emigrants in the Mountains of Californiaprinted in the Illinois Journal on December 9, 1847.

-- J. Quinn Thornton used Eddys notes, supplemented by interviews and Breens diary, to write Oregon and California in 1848 (1849).
+- J. Quinn Thornton used Eddy’s notes and Breen’s diary, supplemented by interviews, to write Oregon and California in 1848 (1849).